Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A bag that’s rated 20 degrees is perfect for California weather.
 This bag also has a hood which ensures maximum warmth and comfort throughout the night.

-Camping is one of the best ways to explore California’s state parks.
+California is perhaps most famous for its outdoor opportunities, from picturesque coastline to forested mountains.
+Camping is one of the best ways to explore California’s National and State Parks.
 Camp in the desert, by the ocean, or in the thick of the pines in California.

-The North Face Eco Trail Synthetic 20 is the best accompaniment to the perfect California camping trip.
+The North Face Inferno -20F Sleeping Bag is the best accompaniment to the perfect California camping trip.
 The bag is rated 20 degrees which is perfect for the mild California climate.

 👉Pro Tip: For camping in colder places like the California national parks, I recommend pairing your sleeping bag with a sleeping bag liner.
 This sleeping bag liner adds the perfect amount of warmth to your overnight adventure.